apoluekt/TFA2/doc/00_introduction.md

 ## Vectorised calculations in HEP

-Calculations typically performed in HEP analyses mostly have statistical nature, _e.g._, instead of dealing with each even individually, we perform bulk claculations on a large dataset as a whole.
+Calculations typically performed in HEP analyses mostly have statistical nature, _e.g._, instead of dealing with each event individually, we perform bulk claculations on a large dataset as a whole.
 As a result, most of the claculations can be efficiently __vectorised__ (one can apply the same function element-wise on the full dataset).
 Typical use cases, such as maximum likelihood fits and parameter scans, Monte-Carlo techniques, etc., all fall in this category.
 Vectorised code can then run on different architectures where hardware parallelisation is available, such as multicore/multithreaded CPU, graphical processors (GPU), tensor units or even FPGAs.

 ## Machine learning frameworks